jronallo/microdata_schemaorg_example/source/code4lib.html.md

 in early 2010.
 After RDFa Lite was created, the Schema.org partners agreed to support that syntax as well.

-Before Schema.org rich snippets were constrained in the types that would trigger them.
-Reviews, products, and recipes were common types.
+Before Schema.org, rich snippets were constrained to being triggered by the few types defined by [data-vocabulary.org](http://www.data-vocabulary.org/), which prefigured the Schema.org approach.
+Reviews, products, and breadcrumbs were the kinds of common types of data that could be embedded.
-At the time of this writing there is still not support for all, or even most, of the Schema.org types, but the number of supported types and example rich snippets has been slowly growing.
+At the time of this writing there is still not support for all, or even most, of the Schema.org types.
+The number of supported types and example rich snippets has been slowly growing.
 The promise is that many more of the Schema.org types will begin to trigger rich snippets.

-Currently, the main reason to be using Microdata with Schema.org is that it is the latest search-engine preferred method for exposing structured data in HTML.
+The main reason to be using Microdata with Schema.org is that it is the latest search-engine preferred method for exposing structured data in HTML.
-While other consumers for structured data using Microdata and/or Schema.org may appear in the future, the [most compelling uses cases](YKK Hixie on use cases) are currently for use by the search engines.
+While other consumers for structured data using Microdata and/or Schema.org may appear in the future, the most compelling uses cases are currently from the search engines, especially for rich snippets.
 By providing the search engines with more data on your pages, it improves the search experience of users and can draw them to your site.
 Since most of the users of your site likely come through the search engines, this could be a powerful way to draw more users